faketechlabsberlin/Travel-20/BLOG.md

-# Travel 21 - by Irina Constantin
+# Travel 21

+written by Irina Constantin

 ### From the Problem ...
 While I was researching if it's possible to travel home for Christmas I noticed there's no centralised platform dedicated to presenting the current Covid-19 travel rules and restrictions.